 My dad retired from one company after 32 years of a turbulent but overall successful executive career.
 As I came of age, his message about my career and success was crystal clear: “You will be successful, but your career will not look like mine.”

 The following image is a good example of what my father was trying to convey to me and what I’m sharing with you.
 The days of the straight career track and one-company careers are nearly dead.

 The online professional contact platform LinkedIn infers that the average worker may have 10 different jobs before the age of 40.
 LinkedIn further reports that professionals who lived through the later years of the baby boom held nearly 11 jobs between the ages of 18-42.
 And finally, nearly two-thirds of those jobs were held between the ages of 18-27.

-Economically speaking, we know that our lives today are radically different from those of our parents’ generation.
-And, every article I’ve researched indicates that the number of jobs individuals hold will continue to rise in the face of employment numbers that are as high now as they were back in the early 1960s.
+Economically speaking, we know that our lives today radically differ from those of our parents’ generation.
+And every article I’ve researched indicates that the number of jobs individuals hold will continue to rise in the face of employment numbers that are as high now as they were in the early 1960s.

 This is not a terrible thing, it’s just our new reality.

-Again, I’ll thank my father for this piece of advice: Confidence comes from knowing who and what you are.
+Again, I’ll thank my father for this advice: Confidence comes from knowing who and what you are.

 He taught me that whenever you pursue a new academic degree or professional certification, you must remember who you are!

 It’s easy to get discouraged by the situation or environment around you.